obramax/elixir-jobs/README.md

 - [Front End Engineer](https://github.com/obramax/elixir-jobs/blob/master/front_end_engineer_en.md)
 - [UX Product Designer](https://github.com/obramax/elixir-jobs/blob/master/ux_designer_pt.md)

-We are building our first engineering and product design team.
+We are a team of 300 and we are building our first engineering and product design team.
 We are open minded and have a lot of flexibility to create exciting products and build great technology.
 Have a look and see if there is something you like.

 If you or if you know someone who might be interested, please send an email to **melhusseini at obramax.com.br** with your GitHub profile or portfolio and work examples.